 Western Connecticut State University offers financial aid to help qualified students meet their educational expenses.
-The staff of the Financial Aid Office is available to assist students in determining their eligibility for the various sources of aid available.
+The staff of the Financial Aid Office assists students in determining their eligibility for the various sources of available aid.

 While not everyone will qualify for assistance, a student should never assume he/she is ineligible without first applying.
 A wide spectrum of variables affects the application process and many possible options exist that may pertain to a student’s particular circumstances.